rupertn/predicting_flight_delays/README.md

       * Source: web scraped via the FAA aircraft registration website.
   * **Airport Locations**
       * Source: [https://github.com/datasets/airport-codes](https://github.com/datasets/airport-codes)

+It is important to note that I am only using on-time performance and weather data from a single month, August 2019.
+If I were to look at a full years worth of data, the joined data sources would result in a dataframe of more than 100 million records, which wouldn't make my laptop too happy.
+Consequently, this means the model will only be useful for predicting flight delays in the month of August.

 ### FAA Aircraft Registration Web Scraper